 the symbolism of the Pick-up Truck

 An automotive company approached us with an interesting question: what is the future of pick-up trucks as the US becomes more urban and reliant on services?
-In order to understand what a truck should become in the future, we first had to learn what makes a truck a compelling vehicle in peoples' lives today.
-Through an immersive ethnographic study of the lives of pick-up truck owners, we learned that many consumers are drawn to trucks for their symbolism more than any particular physical capability.
+In order to understand what a truck should become in the future, we first had to uncover what makes a truck a compelling vehicle in peoples' lives today.
+Through an immersive ethnographic study of the lives of pick-up truck owners and their families, we learned that people are drawn to trucks for their symbolism more than any particular physical capability.
 In fact, many truck owners rarely use the bed at all.
 Our research revealed that trucks have two main symbolic meanings for their owners: self-sufficiency and community connection.

-These insights led us to Professor Claude Fischer, a UC Berkeley sociologist and expert on American culture.
-Fischer explained that self-sufficiency and community belonging are part of an enduring set of American values he calls "voluntarism."
+These insights led us to Professor Claude Fischer, a highly-esteemed UC Berkeley sociologist and expert on American culture.
+In our conversations, Fischer explained that self-sufficiency and community belonging are part of an enduring set of American values he calls "voluntarism."

 He says voluntarism has two main elements: